-This parameter has a significant effect on database I/O and transaction throughput.
+The BUFFERPOOL configuration parameter has a significant effect on database I/O and transaction throughput.
 The more buffers that are available, the more likely it is that a needed data page might already reside in memory as the result of a previous request.
-However, allocating too many buffers can affect the memorymanagement system and lead to excess paging activity.
+However, allocating too many buffers can affect the memory-management system and lead to excess operating system paging activity.